 As soon as is reasonably practicable after the appointment of the Final Review Committee Panel, the Secretary shall:

-- send to the student and where relevant, to the student’s College, copies of all evidence, statements of witnesses and other documents to be placed before the Final Review Committee;
+- send to the student and where relevant, to the student’s Faculty/School, copies of all evidence, statements of witnesses and other documents to be placed before the Final Review Committee;

 - invite the student to notify the Committee Secretary of any special requirements;